Copying and publishing public records

 Step 3: From the 'Cart' screen you must click 'Complete order' to make the request.

-- We charge a fixed fee for copies of many records and will ask you to pay that immediately (see the list of records below).
+- We charge a set fee for copies of records from series on the list below, and will ask you to pay that immediately.
 For records not on that list we will contact you with a quote once we have looked at the records and confirmed a price.

 - Payment is by credit card.
 We will only ask for payment after we have provided a price, but we do ask that you provide contact details as part of your initial request.